tranhelen/tranhelen/_posts/2017-03-06-theobviousquestion.md

 **[Q]** ...

 It's hard to say.
 I only know what it's like to be me.
-However, seeing a grossly incompetent man hold a higher position than me with more status and power is more common than not.
+However, seeing an incompetent man hold a higher position than me with more status and power is more common than not.
 It's hard not to be bitter and remain positive on a day-to-day basis.

 You hear the word, '_merit_,' and it just doesn't mean anything to you anymore.
 Some people are not promoted on merit.
 It would hurt less if people, male and female, didn't hold so tightly to the ideal of meritocracy.
 It's laughable to believe in a meritocracy whilst also asserting yourself the more logical gender.